Skip to Content

 9. It’s Harder to Meet People than at Other Events

-My partner and I made an effort to go to several van life events in 2023.
+My partner and I made an effort to attend several van life events when we first started van life.
 And, they’re all a little different.

 During Skooliepalooza, we made several fantastic new friends.
 However, we personally found that Skooliepalooza was harder to meet new people at than other van life events like Holy Toledo or Tiny Fest.

-During the day, we wandered around and through arts and crafts camp to stretch our legs.
+During the day, we wandered around and through the arts and crafts camp to stretch our legs.

 10. Pack Out Your Trash!

 The Arizona desert is a fragile environment.
-We are guests visiting it in the winter looking for warmth and community.
+We are guests visiting in the winter, seeking warmth and community.

 You can do a few easy things to keep trash under control at Skooliepalooza.

 🗑️ First, make sure you get rid of all the trash in your rig before you get there.
-Get rid of all the extra food packaging boxes at the grocery store where you bought them.
+It’s a good idea to get rid of all the extra food packaging boxes at the grocery store where you bought them.

 Second, bring extra trash bags to keep your own trash contained and to help clean up after others.

 Third, make space inside your rig for trash if you can.
 Open deserts have a lot of wind.
-Wind topples your careful trash piles outside and spreads it across the desert floor.
+Wind topples your careful trash piles outside and spreads them across the desert floor.

 ➡️ Always remember to leave no trace.